satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 our proposed system (e.g., Frontiers, BioMed Central).
 Initially, our full proposal could be implemented as part of the post-publication system, alongside a more traditional anonymous peer review system.
-As scientists gain familiarity and journals gain experience with these aspects of the system, they can be refined and improved.
+As scientists gain familiarity and journals gain experience with our proposed system, it can be refined and improved.
+Different reviewer metrics can be gathered and compared.

 Example in practice